2018 - 2019 Flu Activity Report

-While influenza is not a reportable disease in Illinois, the Illinois Department of Public Health examines reports from many health care sites throughout the state.
-These sites include physician offices, emergency departments and nursing homes that report acute illness, and schools that report absenteeism rates.
-Accordingly, the Department monitors disease trends and influenza activities as they occur on a weekly basis.
+While influenza is not a reportable disease in Illinois, IDPH examines reports from many health care sites throughout the state.
+These sites include physician offices, emergency departments, and other clinics that report acute illness with influenza-like illness, and institutional settings such as nursing homes and prisons that report outbreaks.
+Accordingly, IDPH monitors disease trends and influenza activities as they occur on a weekly basis.

 A detailed surveillance report for each week can be viewed by clicking on the desired week in the table below.
 This weekly surveillance report summarizes regional and state influenza data used to determine the weekly influenza activity level and national activity levels reported by state and territorial epidemiologists.